rclone/rclone/docs/content/bisync.md

 - `0` on a successful run,
 - `1` for a non-critical failing run (a rerun may be successful),
 - `2` for a critically aborted run (requires a `--resync` to recover).

+### Graceful Shutdown

+Bisync has a "Graceful Shutdown" mode which is activated by sending `SIGINT` or pressing `Ctrl+C` during a run.
+Once triggered, bisync will use best efforts to exit cleanly before the timer runs out.
+If bisync is in the middle of transferring files, it will attempt to cleanly empty its queue by finishing what it has started but not taking more.
+If it cannot do so within 30 seconds, it will cancel the in-progress transfers at that point and then give itself a maximum of 60 seconds to wrap up, save its state for next time, and exit.
+With the `-vP` flags you will see constant status updates and a final confirmation of whether or not the graceful shutdown was successful.

+At any point during the "Graceful Shutdown" sequence, a second `SIGINT` or `Ctrl+C` will trigger an immediate, un-graceful exit, which will leave things in a messier state.
+Usually a robust recovery will still be possible if using [`--recover`](#recover) mode, otherwise you will need to do a `--resync`.

+If you plan to use Graceful Shutdown mode, it is recommended to use [`--resilient`](#resilient) and [`--recover`](#recover), and it is important to NOT use [`--inplace`](/docs/#inplace), otherwise you risk leaving partially-written files on one side, which may be confused for real files on the next run.
+Note also that in the event of an abrupt interruption, a [lock file](#lock-file) will be left behind to block concurrent runs.
+You will need to delete it before you can proceed with the next run.

 ## Limitations